MileHacker Logo

 Parking Payments

-Many parking meters accept plastic payment, but some could still be coin-only.
+Many parking meters accept plastic payment, although some may still be coin-only.
 Mobile parking apps are common.

 Final Transit Note

-Consider taking the train from Paris Gare de Lyon.
-It is the most direct plus budget-friendly way to reach Fontainebleau from the capital.
+Consider taking the train departing From paris Gare de Lyon.
+It is the most direct plus budget-a pleasant method to reach Fontainebleau from the capital.